 Why does this matter?

-Because nearly every aspect of our daily lives crosses state lines because of technology.
+Because of nearly every aspect of our daily lives across state lines because of technology.
 Even a person sitting at their home in Indiana County is technically crossing state lines if they conduct business over the internet.
 This also means that many crimes fall under the federal government’s jurisdiction.

 One sweeping law that allows federal prosecution is the Racketeer Influenced and Corrupt Organizations Act (RICO).
 Activities that are covered under this law that can be prosecuted include, but are not limited to, the following: